Asymptotically tight security analysis of quantum key distribution based on universal source compression: Discussion

-In this paper, we have constructed a fully as well as partially universal decoder for the classical source compression with quantum side information.
-We apply this construction to the security analysis of the QKD and developed a new security-proof strategy.
-In the usual setup of the universal source compression, the entropy of a state is given and one constructs a protocol with it, but in our new security proof using the universal decoder for the classical source compression with quantum side information, we estimate the entropy during the protocol and construct a decoder with the estimated value.
-This estimation procedure combined with the source compression nicely fits the previously developed reduction from a permutation invariant state to (a mixture of) i.i.d.~states~\cite{Matsuura2024} at the cost of the polynomial overhead on the failure probability of the universal decoding.
-Thus, our new security proof can be applied to a wide range of protocols that can be made permutation invariant with active or passive symmetrization.
+In this paper, we have constructed a fully as well as a partially universal decoder for classical source compression with quantum side information.
+We apply this construction to the security analysis of the QKD and develop a new security-proof strategy.
+In the usual setup of universal source compression, the entropy of a state is given, and one constructs a protocol with it.
+However, in our new security proof using the universal decoder for classical source compression with quantum side information, we estimate the entropy during the protocol and construct a decoder with the estimated value.
+This estimation procedure, combined with source compression, nicely fits the previously developed reduction from a permutation invariant state to (a mixture of) i.i.d.~states~\cite{Matsuura2024} at the cost of the polynomial overhead on the failure probability of the universal decoding.
+Thus, our new security proof can be applied to a wide range of protocols that can be made permutation symmetric.

-Notably, this new approach can achieve the asymptotically optimal key rate~\cite{Devetak2005}, which cannot be in general by the conventional PEC-based approach as pointed out in several authors~\cite{Furrer2014,Tsurumaru2020,Tsurumaru2022}.
-We numerically demonstrated the effectiveness of our new approach with the qubit B92 protocol in which the conventional PEC-based approach fails to achieve the Devatak-Winter rate under the nonzero bit-error rate.
-It has been shown that our new approach can achieve the asymptotically optimal key rate with the number of total rounds comparable to (or even better than) the conventional PEC-based analysis.
-In the case of a low bit-error rate in which the asymptotic key rate of the conventional analysis is also close to the optimal rate, the finite-size performance is slightly worse with our new analysis than with the conventional analysis, which may be attributed to the polynomial overhead in the universal decoding.
-This means that there may still be room for improvement in the error upper bound on universal decoding for the classical source compression with quantum side information or in our new security analysis using it.
-In particular, it is widely open whether the optimal error exponent of the classical source compression with quantum side information for a known state can be achievable in the universal-coding setup as well.
+Notably, this new approach can achieve the asymptotically optimal key rate~\cite{Devetak2005}, which cannot be achieved in general by the conventional PEC-based approach as pointed out in several literature~\cite{Furrer2014, Tsurumaru2020, Tsurumaru2022}.
+We numerically demonstrated the effectiveness of our new approach with the qubit B92 protocol, in which the conventional PEC-based approach fails to achieve the Devetak-Winter rate under the nonzero bit-error rate.
+It has been shown that our new approach not only achieves the asymptotically optimal key rate but also has better finite-size performance than that of the conventional analysis.
+This does not immediately imply that our new analysis is nearly optimal in the finite-size regime, since it is widely open whether the optimal error exponent of classical source compression with quantum side information for a known state can be achieved in universal coding as well.
+(See Remark~\ref{rem:exponent}.)